MicrosoftDocs/learn/learn-pr/wwl-data-ai/detect-analyze-faces/includes/3-create-face-solutions.md

     ![The editor containing code to detect faces in an image](../media/find-faces-code.png)

 4. Don't worry too much about the details of the code, the important thing is that it needs the endpoint URL and either of the keys for your Face resource.
-Copy these from the **Keys and Endpoints** page for your resource (which should still be in the top area of the browser) and paste them into the code editor, replacing the **YOUR_ENDPOINT** and **YOUR_KEY** placeholder values respectively.
+Copy these from the **Keys and Endpoints** page for your resource from the Azure portal and paste them into the code editor, replacing the **YOUR_ENDPOINT** and **YOUR_KEY** placeholder values respectively.

     > [!TIP]
     > You may need to use the separator bar to adjust the screen area as you work with the **Keys and Endpoint** and **Editor** panes.